yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 # Proxy-label Methods
-Proxy label methods ([Ruder et al.](https://arxiv.org/abs/1804.09530)) are the class of SSL algorithms that produce proxy labels on unlabelled data, using the prediction function itself or some variant of it without any supervision.
-These proxy labels are then used as targets together with the labelled data, providing some additional training information even if the produced labels ar often noisy or weak and do not reflect the ground truth.
-Which can be divided mainly into two groups: self-training, where the proxy labels are produced by the model itself; and multi-view learning, where the proxy labels are produced by models trained on different views of the data.
+Proxy label methods ([Ruder et al.](https://arxiv.org/abs/1804.09530)) are the class of SSL algorithms that produce proxy labels on unlabeled data, using the prediction function itself or some variant of it without any supervision.
+These proxy labels are then used as targets together with the labeled data, providing some additional training information even if the produced labels are often noisy or weak and do not reflect the ground truth, which can be divided mainly into two groups: self-training, where the proxy labels are produced by the model itself; and multi-view learning, where the proxy labels are produced by models trained on different views of the data.